JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

 ```
 (500 ms)

-The assumption here is that the API roundtrip is the problem - so by doing a
+The assumption here is that the API roundtrip is the problem - so doing a
-single API roundtrip (and usually a single roundtrip to underlying database),
+single API roundtrip (and usually a single roundtrip to the underlying
-we sped up the API endpoint a _lot_.
+database), we sped up the API endpoint a _lot_.

-At a glance, this solves the problem in a seemlingly simple way!
+At a glance, this solves the problem in a seemingly simple way!
 Suddenly we
 have one roundtrip to the API instead of 10k.
 Sure, the time takes a little
 longer, but that's expected since we _are_ storing more activities than a
 single.

 ## The Costs

-However, contrary to common beliefs, the above described solution has many
+However, contrary to common beliefs, the above-described solution has many
-hidden downsides which incur future implementation, maintenance and operational
+hidden downsides that incur future implementation, maintenance, and operational
-cost:
+costs:

 **Validation semantics complexity** (implementation).
 Every time you make an
 API call and validation fails, you likely need to start returning a _list_ of